What is the Fortnite Player count in 2022?

-At certain times since release, Fortnite has had a pretty impressive player base.
+Fortnite has had a huge impact on the gaming industry, setting trends in games and becoming a general media hit, even being called the first metaverse.
+Along with this impact, it has had a pretty impressive player base.
+However, this has fluctuated from time to time.
 A lot of people wonder about the exact size of the Fortnite player count.
 It seems like the game is incredibly popular, although there’s often a feeling that it is past its peak.

 Most game developers rarely release this kind of information.
-There is an exception to this though, every now again Epic release some very specific data on the Fortnite player base.
+There is an exception to this though, every now again Epic release some very specific and selective data on the Fortnite player base.
 This is typically when the player base or active players reaches some kind of all-time high.
-We can figure out a bit of a bigger picture of the player count from this data and some other sources.
-While it is sometimes decreasing, the Fortnite player count in 2021 is still impressive.
+If there’s something to brag about.
+We can figure use this selective information to see is the Fortnite player count dropping, and its overall count.
+With some outside information, we can even look at demographics and how much of the player count of Fortnite are kids.
+While it is sometimes decreasing, the Fortnite player count in 2022 is still impressive.
+It seems that new highs are still being consistently hit too.

 How Many People Play Fortnite?

 Epic Games doesn’t give entirely frequent or accurate pictures of how many people play Fortnite.
-We do have some metrics and measurements though for how many active players Fortnite has.
+We do have some metrics and measurements though for how many active players Fortnite has though.

 The first is the total amount of active accounts.
 We know that Fortnite had over 125 million players within a year of its release.
-It also seems that the total number of registered numbers is up to 350 million registered users.
-That is around 4% of the world’s population.
-Something about that fact probably doesn’t seem right though, does it?
-That’s because registered users are a pretty bad measure of the Fortnite player count.
+It also seems that the total number of registered numbers is over 250 million, it passed that milestone in early 2020.
+However, that’s just raw account numbers.
+It doesn’t mean that every account is unique.
+People have two accounts and a number of accounts over on iOS can’t even access the game anymore.

 Even among big figures in Fortnite like the best Fortnite streamers or the top Fortnite pro players, have operated quite a few accounts under their own name.
 It might be against the rules, but that rule-breaking can be pretty brazenly flouted.
 Some players even start up a new account frequently to have a quick match with a lobby full of bots to practice.
 So registered users aren’t a particularly helpful measure of how many people are actually playing.

-In terms of how many are actually active and playing, there were 12.5 million playing concurrently in 2019.
+In terms of how many are actually active and playing, there were 12.3 million playing concurrently in 2019.
 Fortnite’s best ever month for player count was in 2018, when 78 million were actively playing in August.
 Additionally, back in December 2020, over 15.3 million players united to beat Galactus in a single-day event.
+This is the highest that the Fortnite player count has gotten.

 Demographics – How much of the Player Count in Fortnite are Kids?